deyarunk/emtd/README.md

 In this repository, you will find a Python implementation of EMTD that allows you to run experiments simulating different configurations of training an autoencoder and Bi-GRU-based models for malicious traffic detection in a centralized system.
 The experiments are performed on a realistic cybersecurity dataset, Edge-IIoTSet.<br />

-The code will be available upon publication
+The code will be available upon publication.